Hierarchy Takeover via NTLM Coercion and Relay to MSSQL

 Minutiae

 This section about the intricacies that makes this attack possible.
 I’d recommend you take the time to go through it.
-If the terminology is confusing, I recommend you go through the Acknowledgements callout above, some of the sources in there will walk you through the vernacular; I’m thinking specifically about SCCM Hierarchy Take Over where Chris Thompson literally put together a list of terms you will encounter during your readings.
+If the language is confusing, I encourage you to review the sources cited in the Acknowledgements above, as they clarify the terminology.
+I’m thinking specifically about SCCM Hierarchy Take Over where Chris Thompson put together a list of terms you will encounter during your readings.

 - The Server Site Database sits on its own server and is not sitting on the system being coerced